IsaacWatt-zz/Orb-Game/README.md

 Every time you complete a stage, you are awarded with $60 in game currency.
 This in game currency can be spent at the shop, which is found on the home screen.
 Here you are able to purchase differently themes orbs and use them as you proceed through the levels!

 #### Obstacles
-Orb Game implements differently created obsticles each with different properties and side effects.
+Orb Game implements differently created obstacles each with different properties and side effects.
 Each object is created with a `createFixture` object which defines properties of each body.
-The following obsticle types have been implemented:
+The following obstacle types have been implemented:

 ```
 Brick